JarkkoKaa/TCPserver/README.md

 # TCPserver
-Simple TCP server practice in C language.
+Simple TCP socket programming practice in C language.

 ## NOTE:
 This project is Linux implementation!
 Code will run on UNIX based systems.